Carlton Ware World banner

 Golly Gosh!

-In 2004, three years after the marmalade and jam maker Robertson's discontinued its use of the "Golly" image as a brand logo, Mr Salmon introduced a number of limited edition figurines based on the controversial caricature created by Florence Upton in 1895.
-His "Golly" figurines were promoted through leaflets titled The Original Golly Times, issued by "The Original Golly Company", a name Mr Salmon had feigned for their distribution.
+In 2004, three years after the marmalade and jam maker Robertson's discontinued its use of the "Golly" image as a brand logo, Mr. Salmon introduced a series of limited edition figurines based on the controversial caricature created by Florence Upton in 1895.
+His "Golly" figurines were promoted through leaflets titled The Original Golly Times, issued by "The Original Golly Company"—a name Mr. Salmon had invented for promotional purposes.

 The figures drew criticism for causing offence to many Black people.
 As a result, several national newspapers declined to carry advertising for the products.
-Despite this, over a number of years, Mr Salmon greatly expanded the range of his "Golly" figures, eventually creating his TOGC Club (The One Hundred Golly Club).
-Most, if not all, figures were modelled by Tony Cartlidge.
+Nevertheless, over the following years, Mr. Salmon greatly expanded the range of his "Golly" figures, eventually creating his TOGC Club (The One Hundred Golly Club).
+Most, if not all, of the figures were modelled by Tony Cartlidge.

 Artworks Raid

-Prints taken from books by Lucy Dawson, Florence Upton and Mabel Lucie Attwel
+Prints taken from books by Lucy Dawson, Florence Upton and Mabel Lucie Attwell

 Confusion Marketing?

-Initially, Mr Salmon's wares were sold through a club that he conceived in 1998, called the Carlton Ware Collectors Club with an annual membership fee of £35.
-An associated website, www.carltonware.co.uk, allowed members to purchase ware and prospective members to join.
+As previously mentioned, Mr. Salmon's wares were initially sold by post through a business that he established in 1998, called the Carlton Ware Collectors Club, which charged an annual membership fee of £35.
+An associated website, www.carltonware.co.uk, enabled members to purchase ware on-line and allowed prospective members to join.

 For some reason, in 2013, Carlton Ware Direct Ltd was renamed Carlton Worldwide Ltd—possibly in an attempt to suggest a connection with the authoritative non-profit website Carlton Ware World—this site.
-However, no such link existed.
+No such link existed.

 The myriad of different yet similarly named companies is confusing—perhaps deliberately so.

-Mr Salmon also produced some rudimentary designs of his own, using the monogram FS, as did the decorator Lynn Cyples, who signed her pieces with the monogram LC.
+Towards the end of his use of the registered trademark, Mr. Salmon produced some rudimentary designs of his own, marked with the monogram FS.
+Similarly, the decorator Lynn Cyples signed her pieces with the monogram LC.

 Plagiarism?